SulmanK/concept_visualizer/Design/frontend/hooks_and_services.md

 export const getUserFriendlyErrorMessage = (error: ApiError): string => {
   // Map specific error codes to user-friendly messages switch (error.code) {
-    case 'network_error':
+    case "network_error":
-      return 'Unable to connect to the server.
-Please check your internet connection and try again.';
+      return "Unable to connect to the server.
+Please check your internet connection and try again.";
-    case 'unauthorized':
+    case "unauthorized":
-      return 'You are not authorized to perform this action.
-Please log in and try again.';
+      return "You are not authorized to perform this action.
+Please log in and try again.";
-    case 'validation_error':
+    case "validation_error":
-      return 'The provided information is invalid.
-Please check your inputs and try again.';
+      return "The provided information is invalid.
+Please check your inputs and try again.";
-    case 'server_error':
+    case "server_error":
-      return 'The server encountered an error.
-Our team has been notified and is working on it.';
+      return "The server encountered an error.
+Our team has been notified and is working on it.";
     default:
       return error.message;
   }